anderssonclima/Megaplex-Project/README.md

 #1 YouTubeAPI_web_scrapping.ipynb: used to capture data from Youtube API about movie trailers statistics.
 Input: Youtube API data.
 Output: Collected data in Excel format.

 #2 box_office_aggregation.ipynb: used to clean and combine the movies trailer statistics with the movies box-office in a single dataset.
-Input: (1) Box-office dataset in Excel format; (2) YouTube movies dataset created in the first script.
+Input: (1) Box-office data from IMDb in Excel format; (2) YouTube movies dataset created in the first script.
 Output: Dataset with movies statistics in Excel format.

 #3 regression_model.ipynb: used to create the regression model to predict movies box-office based on trailers statistics.
 Input: Dataset with movies statistics from the second script.
 Output: The regression model.